-If you suffer from lack of self-confidence, you know that it truly IS a kind of suffering.
-You may feel “less than” others, unsure of what you think and believe, and/or unaware of your own strengths.
+If you suffer from a lack of self-confidence, you know that it truly is a kind of suffering.
+You may feel “less than” others, unsure of what you think and believe, or unaware of your own strengths.
 These feelings may cause you to approach life with timidity, defensiveness, or an excessive need to please others.

-Not all of self-confidence is under your control.
-In fact, by some estimates, about 50% of self-confidence is genetic.
+Not all self-confidence is under your control.
+In fact, by some estimates , about 50% of self-confidence is genetic.
 Fortunately, you’ve got the other 50% to work with!

 When you use the method described below, you will gradually acquire more inner confidence along with the ability to take actions that will improve your life.
 You can do this fun mental exercise by yourself, privately, and in very little time.

-By “successes,” I do not necessarily mean major achievements, although if you have them, by all means think about them and bask in the glory of them.
-But don’t overlook the power of your everyday “small wins.”
-By focusing on daily victories, you are reinforcing your constructive actions and thoughts, thus making it likely you’ll have more “small wins” on subsequent days.
+By “successes,” I do not necessarily mean major achievements, although if you have them, by all means, bask in their glory.
+But don’t overlook the power of your everyday small wins .
+By focusing on daily victories, you reinforce your constructive actions and thoughts, thus making it likely you’ll have more small wins on subsequent days.

-Some of you may be thinking, “Successes?!?
+Some of you may be thinking, “Successes?!
 I don’t have successes.
 My life is a mess.”
-I suspect that many people may not realize all the possibilities there are for feeling good about themselves during a given day.
-So, just to give you ideas, here are 25 possible small wins to notice as you go through your day:
+I suspect that many people may not realize all the possibilities there are to feel good about themselves on a given day.
+So, just to give you some ideas, here are 25 possible small wins to notice as you go through your day:

 - You made a good decision.

-- You felt compassion for yourself when you made a mistake instead of beating yourself up about it.
+- You felt compassion for yourself when you made a mistake instead of beating yourself up.